kjepo/camelog/README.md

 work, please make sure that the socket switch is on.
 For instance, the hob/oven, washing machine, washer/dryer and the extractor all have a main switch on the wall -- these are all labelled.

+#### Dishwasher

+The caretaker provides you with the first tablets needed to run the dishwasher.

+- Scrape or rinse off excess food and put the crockery in the machine.
+- Put a tablet in the compartment and slide the lid over it until it snaps on, as shown in the picture.
+- Turn on the machine by pressing the button appearing in the lower left corner in the picture.
+- Shut the door and the dishwasher will start.
+- After about 2.5 hours the machine will beep five times, signalling it is done.
+(It will beep again after another ten minutes, and then again, and then one more time, but will stay quiet after that.)
+- Open the door, turn off the power and let the crockery dry.

+Please do not wash wood, for instance knives with the wooden handles.